PartialVolume/shredos.x86_64/README.md

 #### ../package/nwipe/Config.in
 This is a buildroot file that exists in each package.
 The only time it would be manually edited is if nwipe's dependendencies changed.

+#### ../package/nwipe/002-nwipe-banner-patch.sh
+This script contains the changes that are made to nwipe's version.c

 #### END OF README.md